Fairblock/ArbitrumContracts/Readme.md

 This tutorial showcases a couple of different things in addition to a sealed bid auction example.

 Now simply run `./test.sh` as you did in the other simple integration test directories.
+You will see that the winning bid is 150, and the respective bidder address.

 Congratulations!
 You have now completed the full suite of Arbitrum Stylus <> Fairblock Fairyring v1 quickstart tutorials!